Matthew Bourne’s New Adventures brings his wartime revival of Cinderella to Milton Keynes this month.

 The character-driven dance action and vivid storytelling is set to Prokofiev’s glorious ballet score, which was written around the time of the Second World War.
 Theatregoers can look forward to experiencing the jubilant and involving melodies in rich and reverberating surround sound, thanks to a specially commissioned recording played by a 60-piece orchestra.

-With a wartime romance at its heart, Bourne’s Cinderella promises to be the perfect Valentine’s treat.
+With a wartime romance at its heart, Matthew Bourne’s Cinderella promises to be the perfect Valentine’s treat.